andrewderango/andrewderango/README.md

 # Hi, I'm Andrew 👋

-I'm a Mechatronics and Biomedical Engineering student at McMaster University, passionate about the integration of diverse engineering principles into cohesive solutions.
-My interests span across various domains including artificial intelligence, robotics, embedded systems, and data science.
-Through numerous projects, I've had the opportunity to delve into these areas, engineering technology to solve real-world problems and pursue innovative solutions.
+Mechatronics & Biomedical Engineering student at McMaster University with experience in building multidisciplinary systems at the intersection of hardware, software, and data science.
+My work spans embedded systems, full-stack development, and quantitative modelling